Time to Explore the Hauraki Plains and Shorebird Coast

-The most recent extension of the Hauraki Rail Trail ventures from Kopu, near Thames, all the way out to Kaiaua, offering an easy Grade 1 cycle trail and spectacular scenery.
-The Hauraki Rail Trail provides an ideal way for families to enjoy the birdlife and wetlands of the area and is an achievable expedition for all ages and abilities.
+The northernmost section of the Hauraki Rail Trail ventures from Kaiaua to Kopu, near Thames, offering an easy Grade 1 cycle trail and spectacular scenery over the wetlands and wide fields.
+Right now (February 2023), this part of the trail is open between Kaiaua and Waitakaruru, with others parts closed for maintenance.
+We suggest riders start their journey from the Bay View Hotel, 943 East Coast Road and cycle through to Waitakaruru.
+The Hauraki Rail Trail provides an ideal way for families to enjoy the birdlife and wild beauty of the area and is an achievable expedition for all ages and abilities.

 For an extended stay, Miranda Holiday Park offers a variety of accommodation options to suit families, as well as its own thermal mineral pool, a children’s playground, bmx track and plenty of outdoor games and activities.
-It also serves as an ideal base from which to explore more of the Hauraki Rail Trail The adjacent Miranda Hot Pools is also a fun place for families to visit.
-It has three pools of varying sizes and temperatures, a children’s play area and a tuck shop.
+It also serves as an ideal base from which to explore more of the Hauraki Rail Trail.

 Before hitting the highway, enjoy a meal or snack at The Corner Stone Cafe.
 Children will love eel-spotting down by the creek beside the picnic tables, while the Style Shop next door (a boutique filled with contemporary clothing, gifts and homeware) is sure to keep the fashion fans happy!